 THE CAUSATION OF DISEASE: An Exposition of the ultimate factors which induce it.
 Demy 8vo, 12s.
 6d.

 FLUSHING AND MORBID BLUSHING: Their Pathology and Treatment.
-Second Edition, with plates and wood engravings, royal 8vo.
+With plates and wood engravings, royal 8vo, 10s.
+6d.

 DIFFERENCES IN THE NERVOUS ORGANISATION OF Man and Woman, Physiological and Pathological.
 Royal 8vo, 15s.